Mini Facelift Surgery

 Dr. Cerrati acknowledges that many different facial plastic surgeons define a mini facelift in different ways.
 No two surgeons will perform the surgery exactly the same way.
 For his patients, Dr. Cerrati prefers to consult with them individually and determine which surgical procedure or combination of procedures will help them best reach their cosmetic goals.
 People with certain levels of sagging or extra skin may need more extensive treatment than a mini facelift can provide.

-To determine which procedure is the right one for your, call or contact us online at our South Jordan or Salt Lake City offices to schedule an appointment with Dr. Cerrati today.
+To determine which procedure is the right one for your, call or contact us online at our Park City office to schedule an appointment with Dr. Cerrati today.